Olafur S. Palsson, PsyD

 Professor of Medicine

-Dr. Palsson has authored more than fifty scientific papers published in medical and psychology journals, as well as one book, numerous book chapters in edited books, and a large number of published research abstracts.
-He serves on the editorial board of three scientific journals, and has received several awards for his work, including an award from the American Society of Clinical Hypnosis for “for significant contributions demonstrating the efficacy of hypnotic interventions in psychophysiological disorders” and a runner-up prize with his NASA colleagues in NASA’s 2005 Invention of the Year Awards.
+Dr. Palsson has authored more than 120 scientific papers published in medical and psychology journals, as well as numerous book chapters in edited books and a large number of published research abstracts.
+He serves on the editorial board of three scientific journals, and has received several awards for his work, including an award from the American Society of Clinical Hypnosis for “for significant contributions demonstrating the efficacy of hypnotic interventions in psychophysiological disorders” and a runner-up prize with his colleagues at NASA in NASA’s 2005 Invention of the Year Awards.

 Honors and Awards

 - 2016.
 Fellowship Award, Rome Foundation.
 For “notable service that has helped advance the mission and objectives of the Foundation”.